AdobeDocs/commerce-contributor/src/pages/guides/install/index.md

 ---
 title: Contributor Install | Commerce Contributor
 description: Install Magento Open Source using the git-based meethod if you plan on contributing to the source code.
+keywords:
+  - Install
 ---

 # Contributor install